Major damage to Alabama mobile home park amid tropical storm - WTMJ

 Damage from the storm was also felt in north Florida, where winds — in some cases reaching 85 mph (137 kph) — caused an 18-wheeler to flip on its side.

 The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 a.m.
 Saturday, well after the storm’s center of circulation had come ashore southwest of New Orleans.
-By Saturday afternoon, it was 80 miles (130 kilometers) north-northwest of Mobile, Alabama, with sustained winds of 40 mph (65 kph).
-It was moving north-northeast at 14 mph (22 kph).
+By Saturday evening, it was 95 miles (150 kilometers) west of Mobile, Alabama, with sustained winds of 35 mph (55 kph).
+It was moving northeast at 16 mph (26 kph).
 Most of the heavy weather was happening far to the north and east of the center.

 Parts of inland Mississippi and Georgia were getting heavy rain from Claudette as well.
 And even though the storm was weakening, the National Hurricane Center issued a tropical storm watch for parts of the North Carolina coast, which could feel the effects by Sunday night.
 The storm was forecast to cross into the Atlantic Ocean on Monday, and regain tropical storm strength over open water Tuesday.